OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/Readme.md

 The images below show the integration plan for the system (detection/classification) as well as the different schemes used for the traffic sign detection (harris corner detection, sobel edge filtering, hough line/circular transforms, connected component analysis etc.)
 ![Detection and Classification Integration](https://github.com/OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/blob/master/Project%20Documentation/Img/img8.PNG)
-**Figure Showing Detection and Classification Integration Methodology** For more details, [read documentation chapter 5.0](https://github.com/OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/blob/master/Final_Documentation_(MSc%20Thesis).pdf)
+**Figure Showing Detection and Classification Integration Methodology**

+For more details, read [Project Documentation (Chapter 5.0)](https://github.com/OluwoleOyetoke/Deep-Learning-Assisted-Computer-Vision-System/blob/master/Final_Documentation_(MSc%20Thesis).pdf)

 ### Optimization
 The key optimization schemes used in the improvement of the performance of this system include: